Admissions

 and non-teaching staff is recruited to fill a vacant post, for which there is a

-demonstrable skills shortage. - Proximity of the child’s home address to the Academy, those living nearer being
+• Proximity of the child’s home address to the Academy, those living nearer being

 accorded the higher priority.
 Measurements will be straight line distances taken using